skellis46/finger-pointing-moon/case-for-support.md

 - but what is the nature of this epistemic place? can something that is unknowable (akin to Berry's thinking) except through direct experience (ref from obsidian) be an epistemic thing?
 And if not, what kind of _thing_ is it?
 - some kind of line between what is observable and standpoint epistemology

 interested not only in what we can agree on but what we can clearly disagree about on. what can't be said? some things must be open to debate (other than just methodology).
-Where is there legitimate disagreement? (heterotopic discourse -- ways of arguing) -- similar to Biggs and Buchler (2010) approach, p.83 of the chapter in their edited volume.
+Where is there legitimate disagreement? (heterotopic discourse -- ways of arguing) -- similar to Biggs and Buchler (2011) approach, p.83 of the chapter in their edited volume.

 ### Who will be most interested in the outcomes?

 The research will be most interesting to artist-scholars from across disciplines who are working in and through practice-research.
 This includes graduate and postgraduate students who are grappling with how and why their work is important and to whom.
 The work will also be valuable to philosophers of epistemology who are researching epistemic edge-cases to do with know-how and testimony.
 Aspects of the research will also be interesting to body-based research specialists who grapple with understanding the epistemic potential of their work, and particularly in relation to contested ideas of embodied and tacit knowledge.

 - add "large range of emerging and established scholars working with practice-research methodologies"
+- add how development components are designed to enhance the scope and reach of the ideas

 ### Research objectives